gilhaz/BLE-remote/README.md

 Click 'Deploy'

 ## Start The Service
-in Terminal execute the following commands:
+in Terminal execute the following command:
 ```shell
 sudo systemctl start smartthings-mqtt-bridge
 ```
 >You can watch live status of the service by running ```journalctl -f -u BLE-remote```

 ### Set run on boot
-in Terminal execute the following commands:
+in Terminal execute the following command:
 ```shell
 sudo systemctl enable smartthings-mqtt-bridge
 ```